 Lorenzo DiTommaso is Professor of Religions & Cultures at Concordia University Montreal.
 He studies apocalypticism from the biblical apocalypses to contemporary apocalyptic manga and anime.
 Among his current projects is the mediaeval Antichrist, for which he has received a five-year grant from the Social Sciences and Humanities Research Council of Canada.
 His new book, The Architecture of Apocalypticism, the first volume of a trilogy, is forthcoming for Oxford University Press.

 Colorado Springs, CO 80918

 5225 N Nevada Ave

 About the Course

-HUM 3990: Visions of Darkness: Apocalypse and Dystopia in Literature, Art & Film is a course in the UCCS Humanities program.
-Taught by Colin McAllister & Michaela Steen, the course addresses a wide range of topics under the general notions of apocalypse and dystopia as manifested in various ways and through a variety of media, including written texts in various genres (prophecy, poems, short-stories, novels), visual art (painting, wood-cuts, tapestry, digital imagery), music and film.
+HUM 3990: Visions of Darkness: Apocalyptica in History, Literature & Media addresses a wide range of topics under the general notion of apocalypse as manifested in various ways and through a variety of media.
 The chronological and cultural scope is vast: from the cultures of ancient Mesopotamia, Greece, Israel and Egypt, through Islamic/Jewish and Christian perspectives in the Medieval and Renaissance to the modern day.
 Throughout the course, students are asked to relate notions of apocalypse and dystopia that have arisen throughout history to current events and perspectives.